inexorgame-obsolete/wiki-mirror/How-to-contribute.md

 Presteps:
 * Most of the time helpful: Speak with the other Inexor people about your feature idea.
 [Contact](Developement-Environment)

-* Assuming you aren't an Inexor team member, create first a fork of the code repository (or ask in IRC for permission for the repo)
+* Assuming you aren't an Inexor team member, create first a fork of the code repository

 1. Create a new branch
  * master-branch has to stay functional